-Influenza (the flu) is a contagious respiratory illness caused by influenza viruses.
+The flu is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness, and at times can lead to death.
-Some people, such as older people, young children, and people with certain health conditions, are at high risk for serious flu complications.
+Some people are at high risk for serious flu complications.
+This includes older people, young children and people with certain health conditions.
+Even healthy children and adults can become very ill if they get the flu.

-Everyone aged 6 months and older should receive an annual influenza vaccination, which will protect you and those you care about from the flu.
-A seasonal flu vaccination is especially recommended for people with chronic medical conditions, pregnant women, people living or caring for babies six months and younger or people who are unable to be vaccinated because of health reasons, and all health care workers.What If I Don't Have Health Insurance?
+Everyone six months and older should receive an annual flu vaccine.
+A flu vaccination is especially recommended for all health care workers, people with chronic medical conditions, pregnant individuals, people living or caring for babies six months and younger, or people living with someone who can't be vaccinated because of health reasons.